← Back to IAMAW Governance Hub

 District 142 Financial Disclosure

-District 142 is the most important public filing to review for National Airlines and CommuteAir representation because it is the verified district-level bargaining and administrative structure currently surfaced for both carriers.
-Publicly, it looks much more like a clearinghouse and servicing body than a simple direct-dues bucket.
+District 142 is the most important public filing to review for these carriers because it is the verified district-level bargaining and administrative structure currently surfaced for both National Airlines and CommuteAir.
+In public filing terms, it looks more like a major pass-through and servicing body than a simple direct-dues bucket.

 Current District 142 Signals